 In summer the hotels and B&Bs of Palanga are joined by a great number of Palanga inhabitants who offer accomodation in their homes.
 These “part-year businessmen” line up on all entrances to the town.
-The municipal efforts to change this type of business into a more western-style rental agencies have failed so far.
+The municipal efforts to replace this by western-style rental agencies have failed so far.

 Celebrations and Holidays in Palanga